Olympics-Organisers show off Olympic village a month before Games begin | Headlines

 Olympics-Organisers show off Olympic village a month before Games begin

-Organisers of the Tokyo Olympics opened the athletes' village to the media on Sunday, showing off apartments and a timber-laced shopping plaza where 11,000 athletes would stay and mingle during the sporting extravaganza.
-The once-delayed Games are due to start on July 23 amid concern that the influx of thousands of people from around the world would contribute to the spread of the novel coronavirus.
+Organizers of the Tokyo Olympics opened the athletes' village to the media on Sunday, showing off apartments and a timber-laced shopping plaza where 11,000 athletes would stay and mingle during the sporting extravaganza.
+The once-delayed Games are due to start on July 23 amid concern that the influx of thousands of people from around the world would contribute to the spread of COVID-19.

 Japan has avoided the kind of explosive outbreaks that crippled many other countries.
-But its vaccination programme has been slow and the medical system pushed to the brink in parts of the country.
-The government's drive to hold the Games has been criticised by hospitals and doctors' unions.
-Underscoring the concern, a Ugandan athlete arriving in Japan for a preparation camp ahead of the Olympics late on Saturday was found to be infected with the virus, public broadcaster NHK said.
+But its vaccination program has been slow and the medical system pushed to the brink in parts of the country.
+The government's drive to hold the Games has been criticized by hospitals and doctors' unions.
+Underscoring the concern, a Ugandan athlete arriving in Japan late on Saturday for a preparation camp ahead of the Olympics was found to be infected with the virus, public broadcaster NHK said.

 Athletes will be shuttled in and out of the village and be tested for the coronavirus every day.
-Olympic rules ban singing and chanting during events and require athletes to wear masks at all times except when outdoors, sleeping or eating.
-The shopping area of the village features an automatic teller machine, dry cleaner, post office, bank and courier counter.
+Olympic rules ban singing and chanting during events, with masks required at almost all times.

+"We want this to be an athletes' village that the athletes will remember, but at the same time they must follow very strict rules about masks," said Saburo Kawabuchi, mayor of the Tokyo 2020 athletes' village.
+"Except when eating, training, competing and sleeping, they must wear masks constantly, which is a very trying circumstance for global athletes."

+Organizers were originally planning to feed residents of the village in vast dining halls – the largest with a capacity to seat 4,500 people.
+But now, organizers will ask athletes to dine alone, maintain social distancing from others, and wipe down surfaces after eating to curb the spread of the virus.

-The 2.4 billion yen ($21.8 million) shopping area was made from 40,000 pieces of timber donated by 63 Japanese municipal governments.
+The 2.4 billion yen ($22 million) shopping area was made from 40,000 pieces of timber donated by 63 Japanese municipal governments.
 Each donated piece is marked with the name of the area that provided the wood.
-After the Olympics, it will be dismantled and the timber returned to the donating cities for re-use in local facilities.
+After the Olympics, it will be dismantled and the timber returned to the donating cities for reuse in local facilities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)